 Google, Yahoo, and other internet giants have seen reasons for mobile-friendliness, hence the need for AMP, mobile page insight, and other internet tools that were created solely for improving users’ experience on cell phones, iPod,s and tablet devices.

 Here are 6 reasons why you should make it a goal to optimize your business website, for mobile users, before the end of the year.

 1. Your Site Will Get More Visitors

 Have you noticed, lately, that the traffic to your site isn’t what it used to be?
-Maybe you double checked the links to your products to make sure they’re working or look at some other essential content, and all looks good.
+Maybe you double-checked the links to your products to make sure they’re working or looked at some other essential content, and all looks good.

 It can be more than a little frustrating and perplexing when the traffic dwindles or stops altogether.
 If your website isn’t mobile-friendly, it could be the cause of your lack of traffic.

-Studies show that around 60 percent of online shoppers browse from their phones, but only 15 percent end up buying from their phone and many just end up giving up their search.
+Studies show that around 60 percent of online shoppers browse from their phones, but only 15 percent end up buying from their phones and many just end up giving up their search.

 Why?
 The website they are browsing is glitchy and lacks mobile capabilities.
 If you make your site mobile-friendly, visitors will come, stay, and even buy with ease.

 People who use their smartphones or other mobile device are more likely to make a purchase.
 These shoppers are impulsive and enjoy the convenience and instant gratification that comes with online shopping.
 Mobile shoppers are more likely to buy from businesses that pop up first.

 The people who shop almost exclusively from their PC might take more time to do research or comparison shopping.
 While your product and site may be appealing, you may have to leave more of an impression against the competition.